 However, flying in tight formation with another aircraft, involves much more than just joining up and flying around next to each other.
 Formation flying is an art.
 A real discipline that requires attitude, focus, and practice, practice, practice.

 Most of us just don’t have the amount of time to put into formation practice, but when there is a group of us heading to the same place, traveling together is the best way to go.
 That is where caravans come into play.
 A caravan is a simi-disciplined flight of two or more aircraft flying together, but not in a tight formation.
-Although caravans may not be true formations, they serve the same purpose; convenience and safety, and they are a ton of fun.
+Although caravans may not be true formations, they serve the same purpose; convenience, safety, and they are a ton of fun.